DETAILED ACTION

 Regarding claim 7: Xu discloses:

-a second node (fig.1 depicts first and second nodes) for wireless communications (fig.1 displays a wireless communications network), comprising:
+a base station (fig.1 depicts first and second nodes) for wireless communications (fig.1 displays a wireless communications network), comprising:

 a second receiver (fig(s).
 24-25 the radio frequency apparatus element 2402, par.[0525]), receiving a first message (fig.22 depicts the transmission of the RRC_RESUME message), the first message comprising an RRC signaling (fig. 22 wherein the first device transmits an RRC_RESUME message to the second device);

-wherein a state of a first timer and a state of a second timer are used together by a transmitter of the first message for determining whether to switch an RRC state (fig.20 and par.[0444] describes when the first timer and second timer are not running entering into the RRC_IDLE state);
+wherein a state of a first timer and a state of a second time are used together by a user equipment (UE) transmitting the first message in an RRC inactive state (fig.22 which depicts the first timer and second timer are running after the transmission of the RRC_CONNECTION_RESUME_REQUEST wherein the first timer T319 and a second timer T4 can be used for a SDT process) the first message comprising an RRC signaling belonging to initiation of a small data transmission (SDT) procedure (fig.22 the transmission of the connection resume request message) for determining whether to switch an RRC state based on failure of small data transmission (fig.20 and par.[0444] describes when the first timer and second timer are not running entering into the RRC_IDLE state);

 the first timer is maintained by the transmitter of the first message, and the second timer is maintained by the transmitter of the first message (as discussed above with regard to claim 1, the first and second timer are started by the first device);